YU-Zhejian/art_modern/Readme.md

 Here we introduce `art_modern`, a modern re-implementation of the popular [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art) simulator with enhanced performance and functionality.
 It can be used for anyone who wants to simulate sequencing data for their own research, like benchmarking of DNA- or RNA-Seq alignment algorithms, test whether the RNA-Seq pipeline built by your lab performs well or perform pressure testing of pipelines on a cluster.

 `art_modern` supports ART-compatible error profiles.
-We also implemented a high-performance profile creator that creates ART-compatible profiles out of FASTQ, SAM ad BAM files.
+We also implemented a high-performance profile creator that creates ART-compatible profiles out of FASTQ, SAM, and BAM files.

 ## Quick Start